Atlanta Ballet’s Nutcracker — December 6-29, 2013

 Location and Parking

 The Fox Theatre is located at 660 Peachtree Street at the intersection of Ponce de Leon Avenue and Peachtree Street.
 Parking for the theatre is available in a variety of lots within a four-block radius.
 Parking prices range from $4 - $15.
-Preferred parking for Atlanta Ballet's Nutcracker is located at the Bank of America Plaza Parking Garage located at 600 Peachtree St. Atlanta, GA 30308.
-The parking garage is located one block south of the Fox Theatre.
-The garage provides safe and secured covered parking for all patrons going to Nutcracker and other area events.
+Preferred parking for Atlanta Ballet's Nutcracker is located at the Bank of America Plaza Parking Garage at 600 Peachtree St. Atlanta, GA 30308.
+The parking garage is situated one block south of the Fox Theatre.
+The garage provides safe and secured covered parking for all patrons going to Atlanta Ballet's Nutcracker and other area events.
 To reserve your parking space for the day of the event please click here.
-The pre-paid parking charge is $15.00 plus a service fee.
+The pre-paid parking charge is $11.50, which includes all taxes and fees.
 The Fox Theatre is also easily accessible via the North Avenue MARTA rail station.

 Emergency Phone Number